joshmoody/mock-data/README.md

 ## License and copyright
-Licensed under the BSD (Berkeley Software Distribution) License.
+Licensed under the MIT License.
 Copyright (c) 2013, Josh Moody.
 All rights reserved.